adarshraj99/ML-DL.md/ML testing.md

-### Testing UnSUpervised data models(BlackBox functional testing):
+## Testing UnSupervised data models(BlackBox functional testing):

 #### Cross validation testing method:
 1st step is Training on Training set.
 Then Training on Validation set.
 Here, can train the dev build with many inout data and see if build is able to segrigate the input data into different clusters and test it by asking questions like: where is my sales highest in which city ,product, questions on type of customers to target marketing.

 Here, We have only un-labeled data.
 In **training data set**, model learns the needed patterns and structure in data.
-In **validation data set** ,input data(Training data set) is seprated into clusters of matching data .
+In **validation data set** ,input data(Training data set) is seprated into clusters of matching data.

 ### Silhouette Scores(For Whitebox testing):
 This score is from -1 to 1.
 This checks the new untrained data score of model.
-If data is matching to the similar data cluster and not matching to the other nearby clusrters, it is higher score.
+If data is matching to the similar data cluster and not matching to the other nearby clusters, it is higher score.
 If score is matching to the nearby cluster, it is low score and shows data far away from matching cluster.
 Can ask developers ,the methods and utilities where to pass data with some python methods to get the Silhouette score for different test data.

-If the silhoutte scores are high with training data and it suddenly score dips after more training it reached training Overfitting.
+If the silhoutte scores are high with training data and suddenly score dips after more training ,it reached training Overfitting.
 So, should stop there.

 ### Calinski-Harabasz score:
 The Calinski-Harabasz score measures the ratio between the variance between clusters and the variance within clusters.
 Ranges from 0 to infinity.
 Higher score is better clustering.